onap/cps/docs/admin-guide.rst

 Naming Validation
 -----------------

-As part of the Jakarta 3.1.0 release, CPS has added validation to the names of the following components:
+As part of the Kohn 3.1.0 release, CPS has added validation to the names of the following components:

     - Dataspace names
     - Schema Set names